 All persons who registered the previous year will receive an email inviting them to register for the new season.
 For all new registrations and for individuals who have not received a renewal email please go directly to the England Lacrosse membership system.

-Inter Club transfers are allowed under the SEMLA byelaws before the day of the first league game simply by changing your Club Affiliation on the England Lacrosse membership system.
+Player transfers between clubs are allowed under the SEMLA bye laws before the day of the first league game simply by changing your club affiliation on the England Lacrosse membership system.

-Any player transferring Clubs must ensure that he has paid all outstanding debts to his former club.
-If he has not, then the former club can apply for an immediate prohibition on his playing for the new club.
-If such a player were to play for his new club before the situation was resolved, he would risk the new club being penalised which may include the loss of league points.
+Any player transferring clubs must ensure that he/she has paid all outstanding debts to the former club.
+If not, then the former club can apply for an immediate prohibition on playing for the new club.
+If such a player were to play for the new club before the situation was resolved, this would risk the new club being penalised which may include the loss of league points.

 Club Contacts and Details

 Please make sure that your Club's details on the SEMLA Website are correct, including officials' contact details, location of your ground, and directions if needed.
 Your club's page can be found on the clubs list.
-Please send any amendments to the Webmaster at firstname.lastname@example.org.
+Please send any amendments to email@example.com.